Boa blanchardensis

 Boa blanchardensis, also known as the Marie-Galante boa, is an extinct species of Boa from the island of Marie Galante in the Lesser Antilles.
-It lived on the island during the Late Pleistocene until approximately 15.000 years ago when it went extinct for unknown reasons.
+It lived on the island during the Late Pleistocene until approximately 15.000 years ago when it became extinct for unknown reasons.
 With an estimated length of up to 1.39 m, it was the largest terrestrial vertebrate on the island.
 Discoveries of fossil bones in caves suggest that it may have at least occasionally hunted bats.

 Discovery and naming

 The fossils of Boa blanchardensis are exclusively known from three caves on Marie-Galante in the Guadeloupe archipelago.
 These three caves consist of the Cadet 2 cave, Cadet 3 rock shelter and Blanchard Cave, the later providing the vast majority of fossil material.
-Within these caves the Boa fossils were exclusively found in the older Pleistocene sediments and absent in those dating to the Holocene.
+Within these caves, the Boa fossils were exclusively found in the older Pleistocene sediments and absent in those dating to the Holocene.
 The Marie-Galante snake fossils were identified and catalogued in various studies before being described as a new species by Bochaton and Bailon in 2018.
-Following the work of Henderson and Powell (2009), the researchers consider Boa blanchardensis to be a distinct species like the two extant Antillean boas, rather than subspecies of Boa constrictor from mainland South America.
+Following the work of Henderson and Powell (2009), the researchers consider Boa blanchardensis to be a distinct species like the two extant Antillean boas, rather than a subspecies of Boa constrictor from mainland South America.
 The holotype specimen is MEC-A-18.1.1.1, a basisphenoid bone from Blanchard Cave.
 The material also includes a number of skull bones, vertebrae and ribs thought to stem from at least four individual snakes, all of which are stored at the Musée Edgard Clerc.

-The species is named for the Blanchard Cave where a vast majority of the fossil material has been collected.
-Bochaton and Bailon also suggest two vernacular names, Marie-Galante Boa in English and Boa de Marie-Galante in French.
+The species is named for the Blanchard Cave, where a vast majority of the fossil material has been collected.
+Bochaton and Bailon also suggest two vernacular names, Marie-Galante boa in English and boa de Marie-Galante in French.